Betsy Ginsburg, AMFT, APCC (she/her)

 BIO:

-My name is Betsy (she/her), and I’m a registered Associate Marriage and Family Therapist (CA #138057) and registered Associate Professional Clinical Counselor (CA #9623) working under the supervision of both Kelli Penner and Ludine Pierre.
+My name is Betsy (she/her), and I’m a registered Associate Marriage and Family Therapist (CA #138057) and registered Associate Professional Clinical Counselor (CA #9623) at Spaces Therapy, working under the supervision of both Kelli Penner and Ludine Pierre.

-I take an integrative approach to therapy, realizing that we are all so unique and in need of different things when it comes to the therapeutic process.
-This often means working within the relationship to notice patterns, gain insight, and experiment with new ways of relating.
-Utilizing presence, openness, and even humor, together we can find ways for therapy to be meaningful and valuable to you.
+I take an integrative approach to therapy, recognizing that each of us is unique and needs different things from the therapeutic process.
+This often means working within our relationship to notice patterns, gain insight, and experiment with new ways of relating.
+Utilizing presence, openness, and even humor, we can find ways for therapy to be meaningful and valuable to you.
+At Spaces Therapy, I believe that at our core, we are relational beings who thrive when we feel connected to ourselves, to each other, and to the world around us.
+Therapy can be a journey that leads us back to our true nature, fostering increased self-compassion by inviting your full self into the space.

 Guiding Principles: